 The Silent Coup tells a depressing tale of how the democracy of India has been subverted by the non-military security establishment.
 It argues that India’s ‘war on terror’ has made its security institutions more nationalistic and chauvinistc and more corrupt.
 Democracy is when citizens have collective power and the collectively owned sovereignity of the state, while, in reality, citizens are indimidated by most state organizations and fearful to go to the police and have no assurance of justice in the judiciary system, which makes citizens self-censor and hinders with their freedom of expression.

-Pakistan’s military is able to subvert its democratic institutions at will.
-Indian politicians were smarter than their peers in neighboring countries.
-The political class realized that relying on military for favors can ultimately devour everything, for example, as in Pakistan.
+Indian political class realized that relying on military for favors can ultimately devour everything, for example, as in Pakistan.
 So, if the political class wants control and power, they had to look out for a decentralized agency spread throughout the country.
-That tool has been the non-military security establishment of the country.
-In India, the subversion of democracy is done via the non-military forces– such as the police, CBI, other intelligence agencies, the National Investigation Agency, the Anti-Terrorist Squad, the Enforcement Directorate, the Income Tax department, and so on.
+That tool has been the non-military security establishment of the country- such as the police, CBI, other intelligence agencies, the National Investigation Agency, the Anti-Terrorist Squad, the Enforcement Directorate, the Income Tax department, and so on.

 For example, The Income Tax Department surveys small businesses, but they will not survey people who are subverting the country’s economy, who are blatantly taking out billions of dollars and are visibily criminal.
 Josy Joseph also calls this system as, “a multi-headed hydra that seems to operate without a unified command, it is not often studied as an interconnected and complex system.”
 Encounters are blatantly faked and then false narratives are cooked up in the court to cover them up with rarely the police facing any consequences.

 Wahid was taken to a narco-analyst Malini for a narco test which he believed will prove his innocence.
 “She asked about the bomb blasts.
 ‘How many people came and stayed with you?’
 Wahid said, no one.
 She asked him to say that four people stayed with him.
 Wahid was silent.
 ‘What comes after three?’ she asked.
 Wahid replied four.”
 And then they cut the part of the video tape to make it like Wahid responded “four” to the question of how many people stayed with him.
-Later Malini’s fraud came into light and she got caught but not before she had conducted over 1,000 narco-tests and 3,000 lie-detection tests.
+Malini was a fraud and it came into light, but she already sent thousands of people behind bars.
+It was found that she fabricated certificates for her appointment.